Travis Scott: 2017–2018: Cactus Jack Records, Huncho Jack, Jack Huncho, and Astroworld

 On September 18, 2017, Quavo and Migos did an interview, in which Quavo stated that his album with Scott was coming "real soon".
 He also stated that he and Scott had over 20 records ready.
-In October 2017, Scott was featured in a special piece titled "Deserve", by Chinese born Canadian rapper Kris Wu.
+In October 2017, Scott was featured in a special piece titled "Deserve", by Canadian rapper Kris Wu.
 On December 7, 2017, a clip of Quavo being interviewed by Zane Lowe was posted on the official Twitter account for Beats 1.
 When asked about the title of their upcoming project, he confirmed it would be Huncho Jack, Jack Huncho.

 On December 6, 2017, Scott was featured on fellow American rapper and singer Trippie Redd's single "Dark Knight Dummo", the lead single from the latter's debut studio album, Life's a Trip.
 The song peaked at 72 on the Billboard Hot 100.
 On December 21, 2017, Scott and Quavo released their collaborative studio album, Huncho Jack, Jack Huncho, under the name "Huncho Jack", a name which comes from Quavo's nickname "Huncho" and a play on Scott's first name "Jack".
 The album debuted at number 3 on the Billboard 200 and had seven tracks chart on the Billboard Hot 100.
 After the release of Huncho Jack, Jack Huncho, Webster was spotted in the studio a lot more frequently and Billboard slated an expected first quarter release for AstroWorld.

 On May 4, 2018, Scott released a single titled "Watch" featuring American rappers Lil Uzi Vert and Kanye West.
 The single was released as promotional material for his third studio album Astroworld.
-Astroworld was released on August 3, 2018, to critical acclaim, and debuted at number one on the Billboard 200.
-"Sicko Mode", the album's second single, peaked at number one on the Billboard Hot 100, becoming Scott's highest charting solo single.
+Astroworld was released on August 3, 2018, to critical acclaim, and debuted at number one on the Billboard 200, with 537,000 album-equivalent units in its first week, making it one of the biggest hip-hop debuts of the decade.
+"Sicko Mode", the album's second single, peaked at number one on the Billboard Hot 100, becoming Scott's highest charting solo single, earning 15× Platinum certification and being nominated for two Grammys.
 On the same month of the album's launch, Scott announced that he was going to launch Astroworld Festival, a music festival with the same name as the album.
 The festival took place on November 17.
 On November 2, 2018, Scott was featured on five tracks of Metro Boomin's debut studio album, Not All Heroes Wear Capes: "Overdue", "Dreamcatcher" (alongside Swae Lee), "Up to Something" (alongside Young Thug), "Only 1 (Interlude)", and "No More" (alongside Kodak Black and 21 Savage), as well as background vocals on "Space Cadet" (featuring Gunna).
 In December, Billboard reported that Scott was to make a guest appearance at the Super Bowl LIII halftime show during Maroon 5's set.

+In December 2018, Scott was also featured in a cover story for Rolling Stone titled “Travis Scott: In Orbit With Rap's Newest Superstar.”